The Penrose Transform and the Kerr-Schild double copy

+Out of the two roots $b_\pm$ obtained from setting $\varphi^{PT}_0 \to 0$, only one is useful to demonstrating the equivalence of the Penrose and Kerr-Schild Maxwell and Weyl scalars.
+More generally, the choice of root $b$ is correlated with the choice of which pole the contour $\Gamma$ encloses: $b_\mp$ is found to be correlated with $\Gamma_\pm$.
+The other root is a valid null transformation, it just isn't useful to that purpose.

 This concludes our demonstration that the twistorial and Kerr-Schild double copies for the self-dual (Kerr)-Taub-NUT spacetime are equivalent.
 We emphasize that while the Penrose transform generically only produces solutions of linearized gravity for $s=2$, we see that when the function on projective twistor space is chosen to be of the Kerr-Schild form, the result is an \emph{exact} solution of the full non-linear vacuum Einstein equations, in this case, the self-dual (Kerr)-Taub-NUT spacetime.
 The example we have considered is highly symmetric, possessing three additional Killing vectors on top of the one that exists by construction.
 The solution also enjoys enhanced algebraic symmetry, being of Petrov type D while a generic twistorial Kerr-Schild metric has Petrov type II.
 Either of these special properties may reasonably lead the reader to question the generality of the equivalence between the Kerr-Schild and Penrose transform double copies within the self-dual sector of the twistorial Kerr-Schild family.
 We will address these concerns in a companion article that includes explicit examples with Petrov type II, as well as a general proof of the equivalence for self-dual twistorial Kerr-Schild metrics generated by an arbitrary analytic function on projective twistor space.
-It is also worth noting that in cases where the Penrose transform reproduces the Kerr-Schild double copy, it enhances the double copy to a \emph{multi}-copy, incorporating all half-integer spins.
-The companion paper also will investigate fermionic and higher-spin copies.

 {\em Acknowledgements.}---We thank Kara Farnsworth and Tucker Manton for comments on the manuscript.
 The work of MG is supported by the U.S. Department of Energy, Office of Science, Office of High Energy physics, under contract number KA2401012 (LANLE83G) at Los Alamos National Laboratory operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).